Editor’s Note: This post has been updated with new content and links.

 Step 8: Set Up a Custom Ad Schedule (Optional)

 If you’re using the Lifetime Budget, Facebook offers an option to set up a custom ad schedule.

-This means that you can select the hours of day and weekdays when your ads will be delivered.
+This means you can select which hours of the day and days of the week your ads will be delivered.

 For example, if you select 5pm – 8pm on Tuesdays, your ad will be served to people during the evening commute in their local time.

-Alright, you’re through the technical campaign setup phase and it’s time to move on to the sweet ad creation phase!
+Alright, you’re through the technical campaign setup phase — congratulations!
+Now it’s time to move on to the sweet, sweet ad creation phase!

 Step 9: Create Your Facebook Ads

 During this step, you’re going to create your Facebook ads by setting up ad messages, links, and images.

 Facebook Ads Manager lets you either use an existing post or create a new ad.